Skip to Content

 How do I know how old my dishwasher is?

 Sometimes.
-Smaller repairs like a latch, inlet valve, or minor drain issue can be worth it if the unit is otherwise in good shape.
+Smaller repairs like a latch, inlet valve, or minor drain issue can still be worth it if the unit is otherwise in good shape.
 Expensive repairs, leak concerns, or repeat failures often make replacement the better value.

-What are “major” dishwasher repairs?
+What are considered major dishwasher repairs?

 Major repairs usually include circulation motor failures, repeated control board issues, severe leaks, or problems tied to a rusted tub or long-term water damage.